Virtual Assets Exchange Services Business License in Dubai: Cost and Requirements

 Offering custodial or non-custodial wallet integration in connection with exchange operations

-The licence does not extend to unrelated financial services such as conventional banking, insurance underwriting, or securities brokerage unless separately licensed for those activities.
+The license does not extend to unrelated financial services such as conventional banking, insurance underwriting, or securities brokerage unless separately licensed for those activities.

-This licence is well matched to a broad range of businesses operating within the digital finance ecosystem, including:
+This license is well matched to a broad range of businesses operating within the digital finance ecosystem, including:

 Cryptocurrency exchange operators seeking a regulated UAE base